Hero: White Leather - Best Shoes for High Instep

 For those with high arches, the imprint on the paper will be of only the front and heel of your foot with nothing in between.
 If you have flat arches, the imprint on the paper will cover nearly the entire foot.

-Ingrid Pale Grey Suede - Heels for women with high arches
+Ingrid Pale Grey Suede - Womens Dress Shoes with Arch Support

 What is a High Instep?